0X616C695F6D/testbed_da/testbed_da.md

 Questions:
++ Getting accurate SNR on a real testbed is not possible, should we mix or try our best to categorize samples
 + Should we use additional datasets besides radioml 2018.01a and real-world?
     + radioml 2016?
 Others?
     + Torchsig to produce datasets?